ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 - You will submit a pdf to `pa4-written`

 Part 2: Sorting
-- You will hand in a zip archive of the pa4-starter directory containing all the files above to `pa4-code`.
-You can use the provided `prepare-submission.sh` script for this.
+- You will submit the following files to `pa4-code`
+  - `PartitionOracle.java`
+  - `CounterExample.java`